mateusffreitas/brams/md_docs/BRAMS_6.0_-_INSTALL_MODEL.md

 3. ## Make and Make install

    The make command will create the brams-6.0 executable.
-After creation it is necessary to run the make install command so that the basic files for the run are copied to the area set in {YOUR_BIN_AREA}
+After creation it is necessary to run the make install command so that the basic files for the run are copied to the area set in **{YOUR_BIN_AREA}**

    ```bash
    make
    make install
    ```

    The output of BRAMS's model is presented with colors in terminal.
-If You save the output log (by ">&" use) may be a problem if You want to edit the file.
-Is possibles to make a filter to extract all special symbols used to color the output.
+If You save the output log file by using ">&" or ">", You may got a problem when edit the file.
+Use the filter to extract all special symbols used to color the output.
 To make the filter just

    ```bash
    make filter